 The stable operation of a wind farm depends not only on the reliability of primary equipment but also on the long-term stability of these "auxiliary systems."
 As an important "eye" for operations and maintenance, if the video monitoring system fails during a thunderstorm, it brings not only data interruption but also an amplification of safety hazards.

-Against the backdrop of continuously improving standards (such as NB/T 10659-2021, Chiese standards), lightning protection design is also moving from "remedial measures" to "system engineering."
+Against the backdrop of continuously improving standards (such as NB/T 10659-2021, Chinese standards), lightning protection design is also moving from "remedial measures" to "system engineering."
 Implementing protection in advance is often far more valuable than replacing equipment after a failure.